What is the lived experience podcast, and what is it about?

 However, as I have elucidated above, mental illness is so much deeper than just personal depression and anxiety.

-If you can relate to this, please reach out to me or even be a guest on my show.
+If you can relate to this, please contact me or even appear on my show as a guest.

 We need to start sharing stories of normal everyday people who live great lives despite growing up in these tough situations.